VHP4Safety/cloud/docs/index.md

 An online tool for chemical activity prediction for various endpoints using target-specific and pretrained QSAR models. [[more information](service/qsprpred.md)]

+#### R-ODAF Shiny

+An R Shiny interface for the R-ODAF framework that provides standardised RNA-seq differential expression analysis for regulatory toxicology applications. [[more information](service/r_odaf.md)]

 #### SOM Prediction

 A webservice for prediction of protein-structure and reactivity based (P450) site-of-metabolism. [[more information](service/sombie.md)]